Graduate Students

 Matthew Duvalier (B.A.
 Johns Hopkins) Matthew is a student in the Logic Group.
 He studies mathematical logic.

 James Evershed (B.A., Philosophy, Politics, & Economics, University of Oxford, 2017; MPhil, Philosophy, University of St Andrews, 2020).
-I spend much of my time trying to use formal tools to tackle problems in areas of ethics including population ethics, infinite ethics, the ethics of war, animal ethics, effective altruism, equality, and desert.
-Previously I worked on the philosophy of logic, and I’ve written articles on the normativity of logic and logical pluralism.
+I spend much of my time trying to use formal tools to tackle problems in areas of ethics including our duties to help those in need, the right to privacy, population ethics, axiology, animal ethics, equality, and desert.

 Virginia Foggo (B.A.
 Philosophy, UCLA).
 Her main interests are in normative and applied ethics, as well as legal philosophy.
 Virginia has a particular interest in the ethics of technology.